DavidAnson/vscode-markdownlint/README.md

 * MD044 *proper-names*
 * MD047 *single-trailing-newline*

-All violations of the above rules in the current document can be fixed at once by running the `markdownlint.fixAll` command, either from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (via `View|Command Palette...` or `Ctrl+Shift+P` then search for "markdownlint") or by [binding the command to a keyboard shortcut](https://code.visualstudio.com/docs/getstarted/keybindings).
+All violations of the above rules in the current document can be fixed at once by running the `markdownlint.fixAll` command, either from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (via `View|Command Palette...` or `Ctrl+Shift+P`/`⇧⌘P` then search for "markdownlint") or by [binding the command to a keyboard shortcut](https://code.visualstudio.com/docs/getstarted/keybindings).

 To automatically fix these violations when saving a Markdown document, [configure Visual Studio Code's `editor.codeActionsOnSave` setting](https://code.visualstudio.com/docs/getstarted/settings) like so: